 You will now add containers to the default form.

-In the Application Builder, go to Entities > Employee > Forms entity, and double-click EmployeeForm.
+In the Application Builder, go to Entities > Employee > Forms, and double-click EmployeeForm.

-Select all attributes (hold Shift and select the first and last attribute in the tree view) and click the Delete Selection button.
+Select all the attributes (press and hold Shift, and select the first and last attribute in the tree view) and click the Delete Selection button.

 Select the EmployeeTab and set the following values in the Properties view (you can also double-click the Name and Label cells within the tree view to edit them):